 Struct lief::pe::symbol::AuxiliaryWeakExternal

-pub struct AuxiliaryWeakExternal<'a> { /* private fields */ }
+pub struct AuxiliaryWeakExternal<'a> { /* private fields */ }Expand description

 “Weak externals” are a mechanism for object files that allows flexibility at

-it can also include an auxiliary record that indicates that if sym1
+it can also include an auxiliary record that indicates that if sym1 is not

-present at link time, another external symbol (sym2
+present at link time, another external symbol (sym2) is used to resolve

 references instead.

-is linked, then an external reference to the
+If a definition of sym1 is linked, then an external reference to the

 symbol is resolved normally.
-If a definition of sym1
+If a definition of sym1 is not linked, then all

-references to the weak external for sym1
+references to the weak external for sym1 refer to sym2 instead.
+The external

-, must always be linked; typically, it is defined in the module
+symbol, sym2, must always be linked; typically, it is defined in the module

-that contains the weak reference to sym1
+that contains the weak reference to sym1.

 Reference: https://learn.microsoft.com/en-us/windows/win32/debug/pe-format#auxiliary-format-3-weak-externals